MicrosoftDocs/win32/desktop-src/direct3d9/d3dxbonecombination.md

-﻿---
+---
-Description: 'Describes a subset of the mesh that has the same attribute and bone combination.' ms.assetid: 'e6a4b3bb-d28d-44c2-a6df-f60f0412a70e'
+Description: Describes a subset of the mesh that has the same attribute and bone combination. ms.assetid: e6a4b3bb-d28d-44c2-a6df-f60f0412a70e
 title: D3DXBONECOMBINATION structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DXBONECOMBINATION structure